 She shot to fame when she won her first Paralympic medal at the age of 13 years and nine months at the Beijing Games in 2008, subsequently going on to become the youngest winner of the BBC Young Sports Personality of the Year in 2008 and then the youngest recipient of an MBE at the age of 14 years.

 Eleanor, who has Achondroplasia dwarfism, started swimming at the age of five and started competing against able-bodied children at the age of eight.
 At 10 years old, Ellie’s talent was spotted at a disability event and she was entered onto the British Swimming talent programme.

-To book Ellie Simmonds MBE for your event or corporate function, contact Champions Olympic Speakers by filling out the online form or by telephone on: +44 1509 85 29 27.
-Alternatively, view more Paralympic speakers.
+To book Ellie Simmonds MBE to make a personal appearance at your corporate event, school or other function, simply contact the Champions Olympic Speakers agency by filling in our online contact form.
+Alternatively, call a booking agent directly on +44 1509 85 29 27.